Kimskogfelter/Dala-signal-konsult-ab/README.md

 Welcome to my first project:

-Puzzle Mania!
+SAFARI RETREAT!

 * PURPOSE:

-It's a website for all people who loves to puzzle, or are curious about it and might want to start to puzzle themselfes.
+It's a website for people who are looking forward to relax in the sun or go on a adventure and join the safaris.
+Or maybe both!
-You can be a total newbie and still join the puzzle mania club.
-It's easy to understand what the websites purpose.
-It has a navigation meny at the top of the website where you can read more about what happends at meet and greets or even sign up to join the puzzle club.

 * UX DESIGN: